St Cross Church, Oxford: Church history

 St Cross Church was once a dependent chapelry of St Peter-in-the-East on Queen's Lane, north of the High Street in central Oxford.
 The precise date of the church's foundation is not known, but it has been suggested that St Cross was first built around AD 890 by St Grimwald.
 However, archaeological investigations in 2009 did not show evidence of a pre-Norman church.

 The chancel arch is late 11th or early 12th century and the nave was built in about 1160.
 The tower and aisles were added in the 13th century, the upper stage of the tower was rebuilt in 1464 and the north arcade and aisle were rebuilt in the middle of the 15th century.
 A few of the windows are original Perpendicular Gothic; the remainder are Victorian Gothic Revival.

-The aisles were rebuilt again in the 19th century — the north (except for its west end) in 1839 and the south in 1843 — the latter to designs by the architect JM Derick.
-In 1876 the north aisle was extended by the addition of an organ chamber and vestry designed by HJ Tollit.
-In 1893 the church was restored under the direction of EP Warren, including the addition of new clerestory windows.
+The aisles were rebuilt again in the 19th century — the north (except for its west end) in 1839 and the south in 1843 — the latter to designs by the architect J. M. Derick.
+In 1876 the north aisle was extended by the addition of an organ chamber and vestry designed by Henry James Tollit.
+In 1893 the church was restored under the direction of E. P. Warren, including the addition of new clerestory windows.
 The tower was repaired in 1908.

-GE Street designed the west window of the north aisle, which was made in 1855.
+George Edmund Street designed the west window of the north aisle, which was made in 1855.
 However, since then the window has been moved and, in Sir Nikolaus Pevsner's opinion, "garbled".
 Hardman & Co. made the east window of the chancel in 1874.
 St Cross church is a Grade I listed building.

 In recent years services were held once weekly until 12 October 2008, when the church was closed.